- Have you ever been caught in the grip of addiction?

 Have you given up?

-Many realize they need to break a controlling behavior but give up trying.
-After failing many times, they’ve lost all hope of change.
+Many realize they need to break a controlling behavior but have given up the fight.
+They’ve lost all hope for change after repeatedly failing.

 “Mary was overweight.
 The doctor assured her that the cause was not a physical problem, but was caused by her overeating.
 She tried several diets over a period of months.
 This wasn’t easy for her; she unrealistically expected dramatic and immediate results.
 Repeatedly, she broke her promises to herself.
 Eventually, discouragement turned to hopelessness, and Mary gave up trying to lose weight” (Erwin Lutzer, How to Say ‘No’ to a Stubborn Habit).

 If you’ve accepted failure as a way of life the first change needed is a change of attitude is your first need.
 There are no easy formulas for change, but it’s an impossible path for those who accept defeat.